I-V Curves: A Guide to Measurement

 A diode is a semiconducting device which only allows current to flow through it in one direction.
 This can be seen in the I-V curve.
 At positive voltages, the curve rises exponentially, indicating that current is free to flow through the device.
 At negative voltages, the current remains nearly at zero.
 However, a sufficiently large negative voltage (known as the 'breakdown voltage') will cause the diode to become conductive to negative current.
 Similar to a resistor, a standard diode is a passive device, operating only within Quadrants I and III.

 A solar cell is a device that uses sunlight to produce electricity.
 In the dark, its behaviour is identical to that of a diode.
 However, when illuminated, the I-V curve shifts downwards into quadrant IV.
-This makes a solar cell an active device.
-When operating in this quadrant, the solar cell supplies electrical power to the circuit that it is connected to.
+This makes a solar cell an active device, producing usable power.
+For this measurement, the Source Measure Unit is acting as a load in the circuit.
 Several key properties of a solar cell can be extracted from its I-V curve, including it’s open circuit voltage (VOC), short-circuit current (JSC) and fill factor (FF), all of which can be used to find the solar cell efficiency.

 For example, the open-circuit voltage and short-circuit current are the values at which the I-V curve intercepts the x and y axes respectively.
-Furthermore, the gradient of the curve at each point can be used to estimate the series and shunt resistances.
-If you need to characterise solar cell devices, the Ossila Solar Cell I-V Test System coupled with the Ossila Solar Simulator is a quick and easy way to get started.
+Furthermore, the gradient of the curve at each intercept can be used to estimate the series and shunt resistances, and the overall shape of the graph will give you the fill factor.
+You can use JSC, VOC and FF to calculate the solar cell efficiency.

 For more information on the measurement and analysis of solar cells, see our solar cell guide.